Have You Ever Been in Love (song): Awards

 In 2004, "Have You Ever Been in Love" won ASCAP London Award and BMI London Award for one of the Most Performed Songs in the United States.

 Music video

 A recording of Dion performing the song in The Colosseum at Caesars Palace, Las Vegas was supposed to be the music video.
 However, Sony Music Entertainment asked Antti Jokinen to make a new one.
-The "Have You Ever Been in Love" music video was shot between 29–30 April 2003 in Los Angeles and released on 2 June 2003.
+The "Have You Ever Been in Love" music video was shot between 29 and 30 April 2003 in Los Angeles and released on 2 June 2003.
 It was included later on the enhanced CD single.

 The music video features Dion standing on a long pier extending over a dry landscape.
 There are various intermittent shots of couples and children, including some by a large branch and on a wrecked boat.
 As the song builds, the landscape becomes flooded with water, lifting the boat and filling the dry space under the pier.
 The video ends with Dion singing on the pier in front of a sunset.